 Television is an excellent source of authentic and engaging content for your classroom.
-It’s easy enough to find educational films for your classroom but the real fun and the real challenge lies in reality TV.
+It’s easy enough to find educational films for your classroom, but the real fun and the real challenge lie in reality TV.
 Today I’m sharing one of my most popular lesson plans based on the reality TV show Catfish.

 MTV’s Catfish is one of my favorite shows.
-I started watching it as a teen, still watch it now, and many of the teens I’ve taught around the world know and love Catfish, too.
-Like any self-respecting reality show there’s drama, there’s suspense, there’s romance, but what makes Catfish especially relevant for the adolescent classroom is its confrontation of internet danger and the emotional fallout Catfishes cause.
+I started watching it as a teen and still watch it now, and many of the teens I’ve taught around the world know and love Catfish, too.
+Like any self-respecting reality show, there’s drama, there’s suspense, there’s romance, but what makes Catfish especially relevant for the adolescent classroom is its confrontation with internet danger and the emotional fallout Catfish causes.

 Click here or the Download button below for the free PDF lesson plan.

 Main aim: Students will analyze and discuss catfishing